Anshul-Jumde/OIBSIB_PythonProgramming/Password_Generator/README.md

-# Smart Password Generator
+# Password Generator

 ## Description

-Smart Password Generator is a Python-based GUI application developed using CustomTkinter.
+Password Generator is a Python-based GUI application developed using CustomTkinter.
 It generates secure and random passwords based on user-selected criteria such as password length, uppercase letters, lowercase letters, numbers, and symbols.

 ## Features